Working Memory in a Recurrent Spiking Neural Networks With Heterogeneous Synaptic Delays: Methods

 \subsection{Training}

-The loss is defined as $\mathcal{L} = 1 - F_1$, where $F_1$ is the mean F1 score between the predicted and target spike trains, averaged over time (in the prediction window), neurons and patterns.
-The F1 score is the harmonic mean of precision (proportion of produced spikes that are correct) and recall (proportion of target spikes that are successfully reproduced), so minimising $\mathcal{L}$ simultaneously penalises over-active networks (low precision) and silent networks (low recall).
+The loss is defined as $\mathcal{L} = 1 - F_1$, such that minizing this loss (with a maximum of $1$ and minimum of $0$) maximises the mean $F_1$ score across all $M$ target patterns.
 Learning is carried out with surrogate-gradient BPTT~\citep{Neftci2019a}, using a fast-sigmoid surrogate with sharpness parameter $\alpha = 15$.
-Weights are optimised with SGD (learning rate $\eta = 10^{-3}$, momentum $\mu = 0.99$, weight decay $\lambda = 0$).
+Weights are optimised with AdamW (learning rate $\eta = 10^{-3}$, momentum $\mu = 0.99$, weight decay $\lambda = 0$).
 Dropout regularization with probability $0.37$ is applied.
-Training runs for $16$ epochs; to mitigate overfitting and stabilise delay learning, the learning rate is annealed with a cosine schedule with warmup, as used for instance in~\cite{Hammouamri2023}.
+To mitigate overfitting and stabilise delay learning, the learning rate is annealed with a cosine schedule with warmup, as used for instance in~\citep{Hammouamri2023}.
 The validation loss is monitored for detecting overfitting.

 The gradient-based learning in our recurrent HD-SNN shares fundamental principles with biological STDP, despite operating at different scales.
 Both mechanisms exploit temporal correlations in spike timing to adjust synaptic strengths.
 However, while STDP implements local pairwise updates based on individual spike timings, our approach performs global optimisation that effectively learns the collective interaction of multiple delayed spike trains across the entire network.
 The analytical initialisation (see Equation~\ref{eq:init}) reveals this connection most clearly: it implements a Hebbian-like rule that is mathematically equivalent to averaging STDP updates across all stored patterns, suggesting that gradient descent in this context can be viewed as a principled, globally optimal implementation of temporally structured synaptic plasticity.